epenaloz/My-Projects-Description/README.md

-NOTE: No code will be publicly shown, only descriptions.
+NOTE: No code will be publicly shown, only descriptions of the assingments/implementations I did.

 Each folder contains a readME.md that will contain the project/assignment descriptions!